-- A. Candidates for Miss FVSU - B. Must be female and always have been female. - C. Must not have a child, not be pregnant, nor become pregnant during her reign - D. Must be between the ages of 17 and 26 years of age by the time she takes office - E. Must be single, never have been married.
-She must remain in this status during her reign.

-- F. Must have earned a minimum of 90 quarter hours or 60 semester hours of the fall semester of her reign. - G. Must have been enrolled at Fort Valley State University at least one academic year prior to her candidacy. - H. In order to qualify as a candidate, the student must have a 2.7 cumulative grade point average and maintain a minimum GPA of 2.7. - I. Must be in good social standing and never have been convicted before any disciplinary committee at any time before or during her candidacy and/or reign. - J. Must have been approved by the Offices of Student Activities and the Vice President for Student Affairs and Enrollment Management verifying items a through i displayed above. - K. No student may serve as Miss Fort Valley State University for more than one elected term. - L. Must be enrolled as a full-time student as FVSU at the time of her candidacy and during her reign.
+- A. Must be female. - B. Must not have a child, not be pregnant, nor become pregnant during her reign - C. Must be single, never have been married.
+She must remain in this status during her reign. - D. Must have earned a minimum of 60 semester hours of the fall semester of her reign. - E. Must have been enrolled at Fort Valley State University at least one academic year prior to her candidacy. - F. In order to qualify as a candidate, the student must have a 2.7 cumulative grade point average and maintain a minimum GPA of 2.5. - G. Must be in good social standing and never have been found in violation by any disciplinary committee during her candidacy and/or reign. - H. Must have been approved by the Offices of Student Activities and the Vice President for Student Affairs verifying items a. h. above. - I. No student may serve as Miss Fort Valley State University for more than one elected term. - J. Must be enrolled as a full-time student as FVSU at the time of her candidacy and during her reign.